JakeSteam/blog-programming/_posts/2018-10-16-displaying-a-power-saving-enabled-bar-inside-your-android-app.md

     - PowerSaving
 ---

-If your app uses Android hardware features or otherwise needs to be running most of the time, tools such as power saving mode can limit your app’s freedom.
+If your app uses Android hardware features or otherwise needs to be running most of the time, tools such as power saving mode can limit your app's freedom.
 Whilst the mode is great for users, the inconsistent implementation (much better now that Doze mode exists, and power saving is more standardised) often leads to unreliable performance on certain devices.
 Making users aware of this can prevent giving users a negative impression of your app.

-In this tutorial, a simple animated “Power saving mode enabled” bar will be displayed inside the app whilst there any power saving mode is enabled, and disappear when it is disabled.
+In this tutorial, a simple animated "Power saving mode enabled" bar will be displayed inside the app whilst there any power saving mode is enabled, and disappear when it is disabled.
 An [example power saving bar project](https://github.com/JakeSteam/PowerSavingBarDemo) is available, as well as a [video of the finished implementation](https://www.youtube.com/watch?v=AbYpf-pjPxI).

 Please note that this **only works on Lollipop and above**, the APIs needed to safely get power saving status are not available before then.

-This tutorial also shares most of it’s code with [an earlier post about displaying a “No Internet” bar](/displaying-a-no-internet-bar-inside-your-android-app/) in a similar way.
+This tutorial also shares most of it's code with [an earlier post about displaying a "No Internet" bar](/displaying-a-no-internet-bar-inside-your-android-app/) in a similar way.

 ## Add bar to layout